getbubblenow/javicle/README.md

 # Javicle - a JSON Video Composition Language

+Javicle is a JSON DSL for ffmpeg transformations.

+Describe your input assets and transformations in a JSON spec file, then run `jvcl spec-file` to perform the transformations and produce output files.

+If you like GUIs, Javicle is not for you.
 Javicle is not a replacement for Final Cut Pro or even iMovie.

-Javicle might be right for you if your video composition and manipulation needs are relatively simple and you enjoy doing things with the command line and some JSON config instead of a GUI.
+If you like CLIs, Javicle might be for you.
+If your video composition needs are relatively simple and you enjoy capturing repeatable stuff in source control.

-This also give you the ability to track more of your workflow in source control - if you commit all the original assets and the .jvcl files that describe how to create the output assets, you don't need to save/archive the output assets anywhere.

-Note, for those who want truly 100% re-creatable builds, you would also need to record the versions of the various tools used (ffmpeg, etc) and reuse those same versions when recreating a build.
-This is generally overkill though, since the options we use on the different tools have been stable for a while and I see a low likelihood of a significant change in behavior, or a bug being introduced.

 In JVCL there are two main concepts: assets and operations.